 What is an interior inspection?

 An interior inspection is an inspection inside a residence (single family or multi-unit) or a commercial structure to discover any substandard conditions that would require correction or repair.
-Lack of air conditioning is not a code violation.
+Lack of air conditioning is not a Neighborhood Services & Enforcement violation.
 Existing central air needs to function as intended.
 It covers conditions under such topics as:

 - Electrical systems